 Step 10) You should go on the welcome page again.
 Click Let’s go.

 Step 11) Accept the Google Chrome OS Terms.

-Step 12) If you are on wireless internet, you will be prompted to select the wireless connection so that Chrome OS can update.
+Step 12) If you are on wireless internet, you will be prompted to select the wireless connection to update Chrome OS.

 Step 13) Proceed with signing into your Chromebook with Google credentials.
-You should land into the Chrome OS desktop.
+You should land on the Chrome OS desktop.

 That’s all about the process of enabling the developer mode on your Chromebook.
 The process involves booting into the Recovery mode, resetting your Chromebook (termed as Powerwash), and optionally enabling the debugging mode.
 You now have the freedom to do anything on your Chromebook.

 To access the root shell, press Ctrl+Alt+T while on the desktop to launch a terminal window.
 It’s all yours now!